-Welding is an important process of car manufacturing, it is what puts most parts of the cars into place for use.
-Owing to how fast they move on the road, everything has to be properly welded into place, otherwise, there would be disasters on the road.
+According to Evans Manufacturing Co, Welding is an important process of car manufacturing, it is what puts most parts of the cars into place for use.
+Owing to how fast they move on the road, everything has to be properly welded into place and it needs pwht, otherwise, there would be disasters on the road.
 Welding is handled by large robots that have a higher payload which allows them to lift parts easily while welding at the same time.
 A car assembly plant without these types of robots cannot cut it.
 You can get a welding robot for sale easily these days if you plan to start an assembly plant, all you have to do is visit a good robot manufacturer and you will have lots of options to choose from.

 Painting involves several stages of applying several layers of different kinds of paints and chemicals for the best results.
 The chemicals in play are very toxic and even with good masks, they can still cause problems for anyone who works in close proximity to them.
 Using painting robots is the best solution in this situation.
 Their consistency ensures that a very uniform coat of paint is applied in every part.
 Their precision is so high that they can never cross a line they are not programmed to breach.

 The shapes of the doors, the wheel rims, the chassis, and all other parts of the car are machine cut by robots.
 Every part of the car has to be symmetrical, anything that goes on the right side has to be reflected on the left side for the car to be balanced.
 This symmetry can only be achieved through the use of precision cutting by industrial robots, the programming behind this allows the robots to cut any shape out of any type of metal without straining or getting out of line.
 To be able to program robots like these, one must be able to understand the basics such as polymorphism in java.